 Innovations Early College High School

 Each student will be assigned a mentor teacher.
-Students are expected to check-in with that mentor teacher every morning during Advisory (Period 9&10 - See Bell Schedule) and work within the classroom during that period.
-Students will meet one-one-one with their mentor teacher to track pace, set goals, and provide support for the student.
+Students work with their mentor teacher every morning during Advisory (Period 11 - See Bell Schedule) in their classroom.
+Students will meet one-one-one with their mentor teacher to track pace, set goals, and receive support.

-Place - Students can choose what classroom they want to work in during the school day.
-Students are free to work in classrooms where they feel the most comfortable.
+Place - Students choose what classroom they want to work in during the school day for Independent Study where they feel most comfortable or attend online.
 Some teachers will have class times or small group meetings within the courses.
-Students can attend structured class meetings.

 All Salt Lake City School District schools are committed to the district’s vision of Excellence and Equity: every student, every classroom, every day.
 In keeping with this vision, our schools offer academically rigorous classes based on the Utah Core curriculum, hold high expectations for all students, respond to individual student needs, and provide a safe and healthy environment for student learning.
 Some schools may also offer individual learning options for students.

 Please note: In the Salt Lake City School District, JROTC is available to all high school students and is housed at West High School.
 Also, some classes offered at Innovations may be held at the adjoining Salt Lake Community College campus or at other district high schools.
 Transportation is provided.